About Facet Arthropathy

 Facet Arthritis Treatment

-Patients who fail conservative treatment may benefit from surgical treatment.
+Patients who fail conservative facet arthritis treatment may benefit from surgical treatment at our Hackettstown or Newton clinic.
 Traditionally these patients were treated with either a large fusion surgery or radiofrequency ablation (RFA).
 RFA is the placement of burning electrodes blindly onto the spine under x-ray guidance to burn medial branch nerves that transmit back pain.
 The nerves usually recover from the injury after 6 to 9 months and the pain returns.
 Endoscopic Rhizotomy is a new improved treatment for back pain.
 The medial branch nerves are found and cut under direct visualization through the endoscope.
 Patients usually have almost immediate pain relief lasting for years.
 Recovery time ranges from one to three weeks.